Khleber Miller Van Zandt

 Khleber Miller Van Zandt (November 7, 1836 – March 19, 1930) was a Texas business executive, military officer, and politician.

 Early life

 Van Zandt was born on November 7, 1836.
 His father was Isaac Van Zandt.
+His mother was Frances Lipscomb.

-Van Zandt attended Franklin College in Tennessee.
+Van Zandt attended Franklin College (Nashville) in Tennessee.

 Career

+The 1860 census shows that Van Zandt enslaved nine individuals.
 During the American Civil War of 1861-1865, Van Zandt served in the Confederate States Army.
+He was captured following the Battle of Fort Donelson and held as a prisoner of war.
+Van Zandt forced his enslaved man Jack to serve him throughout the war, even while imprisoned.
 After the war, he was the commander of the trans-Mississippi division of the United Confederate Veterans.

 Van Zandt settled in Fort Worth in 1865, and operated a dry-goods business and later became president of both a construction company and a bank, the Fort Worth National Bank.

 Van Zandt was a Democrat, and was elected to the Thirteenth Texas Legislature, 1873–74.

-Van Zandt has the prime mover of the founding of Confederate Park in Lakeside, Tarrant County, Texas.
+Van Zandt was the prime mover of the founding of Confederate Park in Lakeside, Tarrant County, Texas.

 Death

 Van Zandt died on March 19, 1930, in Fort Worth, Texas.